YongseungYU/CUTLASS-tailor/README.md

-# Appendix: CUTLASS-tailor
+# Analytical Model of CUTLASS GEMM
-This page elaborates the background section and the motivation section of our paper.
+This page discusses about CUTLASS implementation details, and construcs an analytical model of CUTLASS GEMM.